Mariners prospects Jarred Kelenic, Noelvi Marte make strong early impressions at ‘Summer Camp’

 “He’s huge, and 18?
 I told him he was 28,” second baseman Shed Long Jr. said.
 “He’s got all the tools, and I think he’s going to be a good big-league player.
 He’s got to get older, but he’s definitely matured way quicker than a lot of guys.
 I’m excited to see what he brings to the table, for sure.”

 Playing in his first professional season in the Dominican Summer League, Marte dominated, posting a .309/.371/.511 line with 18 doubles, four triples, nine homers, 54 RBI and 17 stolen bases in 65 games.
-He was rocketing balls all over the field, including a handful over the fence during batting practice.
+He was rocketing balls all over the field Tuesday, including a handful over the fence during batting practice.

-He did commit 30 errors at shortstop, and many scouts believe he will eventually move third base because of his size.
+He did commit 30 errors at shortstop, but many scouts believe he will eventually move to third base because of his size.

 Marte’s presence in camp is for development.
-The was likely going spend the season with Low-A West Virginia or short-season Everett had there been a minor-league season.
+The was likely going to spend the season with Low-A West Virginia or short-season Everett had there been a minor-league season.
 But instead he gets this Summer Camp and training at the alternate site in Tacoma once the season begins.

 Of the Mariners’ top prospects, only outfielder Julio Rodriguez, rated No. 1 by Baseball America and No. 8 in baseball, is awaiting clearance to participate following his test for COVID-19.